Rekha: Career fluctuations in the 1970s (1971–1977)

 Rekha subsequently got several offers but nothing of substance, as her roles were mostly just of a glamour girl.
 She was highly prolific during the decade, working on average in ten films a year, most of which were deemed potboilers and failed to propel her career forward in terms of roles and appreciation.
 She appeared in several commercially successful films at the time, including Raampur Ka Lakshman (1972), Kahani Kismat Ki (1973), and Pran Jaye Par Vachan Na Jaye (1974), yet she was not regarded for her acting abilities and—according to the author Tejaswini Ganti—"the industry was surprised by her success as her dark complexion, plump figure, and garish clothing contradicted the norms of beauty prevalent in the film industry and in society."
 In 1975, she appeared in the war film Aakraman as Rakesh Roshan's wife Sheetal, a role Qurratulain Hyder thought was cliché and labelled "a clothes-horse".
-Randhir Kapoor's Dharam Karam is a drama about a hoodlum and Link magazine noted that Rekha's part is the most pathetic part in it.
+Randhir Kapoor's Dharam Karam is a drama about a hoodlum, and Link magazine noted that Rekha's part in it is the most pathetic of the entire cast.
 The mafia film Dharmatma was her only financial success of the year.
 Directed by and starring Feroz Khan, the film saw her in the part of Anu, Khan's childhood sweetheart.
+Additional films include Kabeela, about her appearance in which critic Gautam Kundu wrote that she "manages to be as undistinguished as the script will allow, which is plenty".

 Rekha recalls that the way she was perceived at that time motivated her to change her appearance and improve her choice of roles: "I was called the [ugly duckling] of Hindi films because of my dark complexion and South Indian features.
 I used to feel deeply hurt when people compared me with the leading heroines of the time and said I was no match for them.
 I was determined to make it big on sheer merit."
 The mid-1970s marked the beginning of her physical transformation.
 She started paying attention to her make-up, dress sense, and worked to improve her acting technique and perfect her Hindi-language skills for three months.
 To lose weight, she followed a nutritious diet, led a regular, disciplined life, and practised yoga, later recording albums to promote physical fitness.
 According to Khalid Mohamed, "The audience was floored when there was a swift change in her screen personality, as well as her style of acting."
 Rekha began choosing her film roles with more care.